 The further through the house your office space is from your bed the better.
 Working on your laptop in bed isn’t the most ideal working conditions and you’ll want to go back to sleep.
 Furthermore, you need separation between where you work and where you rest otherwise you’ll start to consider your bed like an office.

-Treat it like an Ordinary Work Day
+Treat Working From Home Like an Ordinary Work Day

 Get dressed as you would for work, eat your breakfast before getting started and invest in an actual office chair.
 Not only will an actual office chair (rather than a dining chair repurposed) be a lot comfier and healthier for your spine but it will help your brain believe you are actually at work.
 If you don’t get dressed you will be in the mindset of wanting to go back to bed and not actually feel like you are at work.